Kidney Problems in Cats: Symptoms, Causes, and Treatment

 • Weight and muscle loss

-Similar with other conditions, a diet change can help in managing the symptoms of this kidney problem.
-Diets low in sodium, phosphorus, and protein can be used to help in some cases to manage the problem for a short while.
-Additionally, immunosuppressive drugs, a low dose of aspirin, and ACE inhibitors are also possible options depending on your cat’s condition.
+Similar to other conditions, a dietary change can help manage the symptoms of this kidney problem.
+Diets low in sodium, phosphorus, and protein can be used to help, in some cases, to manage the problem for a short while.

 1. Polycystic Kidney Disease